Update you browser

 Application deadlines 2025

-- Applications will be assessed by the RCA course team every 2 weeks from January 2025 until June 2025 or until the course is fully booked.
+• Applications will be assessed by the RCA course team every two weeks until June 2025 or until the course is fully booked.
 We will inform all applicants by email within two weeks after they submit an application about whether or not they have been successful.

 How will I know that my place is confirmed?